Awards & Achievements

 - Being recognized as home to Canada’s healthiest and longest-living people, according to several sources including Statistics Canada.

 - The City received the Professional Development Award from the Canadian Association of Municipal Administrators (CAMA).
 CAMA’s Professional Development Award recognizes a community that has developed a unique and innovative program for their staff and can be replicated in other communities.
-The City of Richmond was presented with the 2014 Award for Professional Development for its Corporate Programs Management Group (CPMG) initiative.
-This innovative program was created to:

 - The City of Richmond has been named as the first winner of the national Culture Days Marketing Award for its promotional program that both recruits and supports local artists, creating an annual celebration for the community to take part in arts and culture.